-Fighting for Justice on Behalf of People Throughout Texas & the Entire U.S.
+Fighting for Justice on Behalf of People in Texas, Louisiana & the Entire U.S.

-Every year in the United States, around 10 people die from unintentional drowning, according to the CDC.
+Every day in the United States, an average of 11 people die from unintentional drowning, according to the CDC.
 That equals about 3,960 drowning victims every year, making it the fifth leading cause of unintentional injury death in the country.
 Accidental drowning is a devastating event, and while the legal ramifications are not the most important element when experiencing this tragedy, it is important to understand this aspect of your situation.
 For this reason, you should contact Arnold & Itkin as soon as possible.

 Our lawyers fight for people who've been harmed or have lost loved ones in drowning incidents.
 Find out what you can do.
 Contact our drowning accident lawyers for a free consultation.

 What Laws Apply to Drowning Cases?